FriendsCallMeJess/Jcanadyr/README.md

 - 👋 Hi, I’m @Jcanadyr
-- 🌱 I’m currently learning HTML, CSS, and Javascript
+- 🌱 I’m currently learning HTML, CSS, Javascript, React, and Android Dev.
-- 💞️ I’m looking to collaborate on future projects, once I know what I am doing.
+- 💞️ I’m looking to collaborate on projects.

 <!---
 Jcanadyr/Jcanadyr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.